abdultamim02/abdultamim02/README.md

 - 🎓 I'm a Computer Engineering major at San Diego State University
 - 🔭 I'm currently working on a full-stack development project, handling both the front-end and back-end aspects
 - 👨🏻‍💻 I'm interested in software, hardware, embedded systems, machine learning, electronics, and everything related to computers
-- 📝 I'm currently learning HTML, CSS, JavaScript, React, Django, MySQL, and Verilog
+- 📝 I'm currently learning HTML, CSS, JavaScript, React, Django, MySQL, Verilog, and MatLab
 - 🤝 Let's connect on [LinkedIn](https://www.linkedin.com/in/abdul-karim-tamim02/)
 - ✉️ You can reach me by [Email](atamim6566@sdsu.edu)